Kimxbzheng/CaT/README.md

 Copy your single-cell RNA-seq data into `dataSC` folder and bulk RNA data into `dataBulk` folder.
 Then follow the procedures to preprocess the data and train your own CaT.

 ## Data PreProcessing
-The data preprocessing procedures were under 'data preprocessing' folder.
+The data preprocessing procedures were under `data preprocessing` folder.

 `readdata.py` contains related codes for data preprocessing stage.
 `changefdrlimit.py` changes the Fdr Threshold during experiment.